New Jersey Asbestos Exposure Attorney

 Where is Asbestos Found in New Jersey?

 Although asbestos is regulated by various organizations, like the Environmental Protection Agency (EPA) and the Occupational Safety and Health Association (OSHA), asbestos has not been completely banned in the United States.
 Many older homes, schools, factories, hospitals, church structures, buildings, and other sites in New Jersey still have asbestos in their structures.
 You do not need to work directly with asbestos to be at risk.
-If you or a household member lived or worked at or near any of these structures, or others where you believe you may have been exposed to asbestos, give our New Jersey asbestos injury lawyers a call and we can help you recover compensation for any asbestos related injuries or illnesses caused by this exposure.
+If you or a household member lived or worked at or near any of these structures, or others where you believe you may have been exposed to asbestos, give our New Jersey asbestos exposure lawyers a call and we can help you recover compensation for any asbestos related injuries or illnesses caused by this exposure, such as mesothelioma.

 How Do I Know If I Have Been Exposed?

 Call for a free consultation with the experienced attorneys and staff from the Law Offices of Jeffrey S. Hasson.
-We will evaluate your case for free, and determine if your illness was caused by exposure to asbestos and who could be held liable for your damages.
+Our asbestos attorneys will evaluate your case for free, and determine if your illness was caused by exposure to asbestos and who could be held liable for your damages.
 There are absolutely no out-of-pocket costs to you, call us today at (201) 928-0300 or complete our online contact form and we will get in touch with you as soon as possible.